 The directors maintain their skills through membership of various professional bodies, attendance at mining conferences and through their various external appointments.
-Details of the current Board of Directors' biographies are set out on page 19.

 All Directors have access to the Company Secretary who is responsible for ensuring that Board procedures and applicable rules and regulations are observed.